Inha-united-soccer/INHA_Defender/README.md

 *   Execute **Swirl Maneuvers** to circle behind the ball naturally, mimicking human footwork.

 ### **Tactical Intelligence**
-The striker knows where to be even when it doesn't have the ball.
+The defender knows where to be even when it doesn't have the ball.
 *   **Symmetry-based Positioning**: Exploits open space by calculating optimal gaps relative to defender positions.
 *   **Obstacle-Aware Dribbling**: Dynamically projects paths to find the safest route through a crowded defense.